-Since its establishment in May 1946, the Norddeutschen Rundfunk Chor (= NDR Chor) engages itself intensively not just with the classical and romantic repertoire, but also with contemporary music.
-The a-cappella-literature became an emphasis of the NDR Chor, particularly under the direction of Helmut Franz, the successor of Max Thurn,.
+The Norddeutschen Rundfunk Chor (= NDR Chor; North German Radio Choir) was formed in May 1946 and is now one of the leading professional chamber choirs in Germany.
+Since its establishment in the NDR-Chor engages itself intensively not just with the classical and romantic repertoire, but also with contemporary music.
+The a-cappella-literature became an emphasis of the NDR Chor, particularly under the direction of Helmut Franz, and his successor Max Thurn.
 Later directors of choir such as Roland Bader, Horst Neumann, Robin Gritton and Hans-Christoph Rademann have continued this tradition.
-Besides, the choir continues its co-operation with renowned guest conductors such as Eric Ericson, Marcus Creed, Michael Gläser and Rupert Huber.
+Since August 2008 its Artistic Director has been Philipp Ahmann.

 The NDR Chor gives concerts and takes part in radio broadcasts, generally with the ensembles associated with North German Radio but also with other choruses and symphony orchestras attached to Germany’s public-service broadcasting companies.
 But, today more than ever, the focus of its work is music for unaccompanied voices extending from early music to the present day.

 Since the start of the 2009-2010 season the NDR Chor has had its own series of subscription concerts as a regular feature of the musical life of Hamburg.
 It gives four concerts a year as part of this subscription series, each geared to a specific theme and showcasing the whole range of its repertory.
 Some of these concerts are given over to a cappella works, while others feature selected soloists and guest ensembles.
 In 2012 the sing-along project SINGING! opened in Hamburg under the musical direction of the conductor and composer Eric Whitacre.
 Since then hundreds of visiting singers have descended each year on Hamburg to work with the NDR Chor.